Staying safe online

 Threats to release your data

-If someone is threatening to release your data unless you pay, report this as a cyber crime at ReportCyber.
+If someone is threatening to release your personal information or data unless you pay them, report this as a cyber crime at ReportCyber.